2012 anti-Japanese demonstrations in China

-The main cause of the demonstrations was the escalation of the Senkaku (Diaoyu) Islands dispute between China and Japan around the time of the anniversary of the Mukden Incident of 1931, which was the de facto catalyst to the Japanese invasion of Manchuria, culminating in a humiliating Chinese defeat and a decisive Japanese victory vis-à-vis total consolidation and annexation of Manchuria.
+From August to September 2012, a series of anti-Japanese demonstrations were held across more than 100 cities in the People's Republic of China.
+The main cause of the demonstrations was the escalation of the Senkaku Islands dispute between China and Japan around the time of the anniversary of the Mukden Incident of 1931, which was the de facto catalyst to the Japanese invasion of Manchuria, culminating in a humiliating Chinese defeat and a decisive Japanese victory vis-à-vis total consolidation and annexation of Manchuria.
 Protesters in several cities later became violent and local authorities began arresting demonstrators and banning the demonstrations.

 Background

-The Senkaku Islands (in Japanese; Diaoyu Islands in Chinese, and Diaoyutai Islands in Taiwan Mandarin) are offshore islands near Taiwan, and have been a subject of territorial dispute between the governments of the People's Republic of China, the Republic of China and Japan.
+The Senkaku Islands (Diaoyu Islands) are offshore islands near Taiwan, and have been a subject of territorial dispute between the governments of China, Taiwan and Japan.
 Prior to the demonstrations, there were many cases of protests over the sovereignty of the islands, most notably those in China in 2005.
 September 18 marks the anniversary of the 1931 Japanese invasion of Manchuria, the memories of which fuel anti-Japanese sentiment in China.

 After the 2010 Senkaku boat collision incident, China stopped exporting rare earths to Japan.

 Incidents leading up to the protests

 On 16 April 2012, Tokyo's prefectural governor Shintaro Ishihara publicly announced his decision to let Tokyo Municipality purchase the island from its private owner.

-On 4 July 2012, three Japanese coast guard boats made an official inspection of one Taiwanese ship near the disputed island.
+On 4 July 2012, three Japanese coast guard boats made an official inspection of a Taiwanese ship near the disputed island.
 After the inspection, Japanese coast guard and Taiwanese coast guard stood face to face.

 On 7 July 2012, Japanese prime minister Yoshihiko Noda expressed his consideration for the Japanese government to buy the disputed islands.
 The Chinese government angrily protested; Ministry spokesman Liu Weimin retorted "No one will ever be permitted to buy and sell China's sacred territory".

 On 15 August 2012, activists from Hong Kong sailed to, and landed on one of the disputed islands, but were stopped by the Japan Coast Guard.
 Seven activists jumped from the ships to swim ashore, five of whom reached the island; the other two turned back to the ships.
 The activists and their ship were detained by Japanese authorities.
 The detained activists were deported two days later.